avhz/RS/README.md

 ## Install

-Anything of the following should work:
+Any of the following should work:

 ```R
 pak::pak("avhz/RS")